sandeepp78/TIC-TAC-TOE-GAME/README.md

 Classic Tic Tac Toe game for two players, created with HTML, CSS, and JavaScript.

 🎮 Tic Tac Toe Game
-A fun and interactive Tic Tac Toe game for two players, built using HTML, CSS, and JavaScript.
-Enjoy the classic gameplay with a clean, responsive design that works smoothly across all devices.
+A fun, interactive, and responsive Tic Tac Toe game for two players, built using HTML, CSS, and JavaScript.
+This classic game features smooth user interactions and works seamlessly across all devices.

-🔗 Live Demo: sandy07ttt.ccbp.tech
+🔗 Live Demo

 📌 Features
-Two-player turn-based gameplay
+✅ Two-player turn-based gameplay

-Winner and draw detection
+🧠 Winner and draw detection logic

-Game reset functionality
+🔁 Game reset functionality

-Responsive and clean user interface
+📱 Fully responsive and clean user interface

-Smooth and intuitive interactions
+🖱️ Smooth, intuitive interactions

 🛠️ Technologies Used
-HTML – Markup and structure
+HTML – For markup and structure

-CSS – Styling and layout
+CSS – For layout and visual styling

-JavaScript – Game logic and DOM manipulation
+JavaScript – For game logic and DOM manipulation

 📚 What I Learned
-How to structure a game layout with HTML and CSS
+Structuring a simple game layout using semantic HTML and modern CSS

-Implementing game logic and state management in JavaScript
+Implementing game logic, state handling, and DOM updates with JavaScript

-Enhancing user experience with responsive and interactive design
+Improving user experience with responsive design and visual feedback

 🚀 Getting Started
-To run this project locally:
+To run the project locally:

 Clone the repository: